lucyfarnik/SAE-Layer-Computation/README.md

 # Circuit-style analysis in SAE basis
 This is a MATS project by Lucy Farnik, supervised by Neel Nanda, Arthur Conmy, and Laurence Aitchison.

+THIS IS A WORK IN PROGRESS and therefore will probably be slightly chaotic for a while.

 I'm working on understanding how a small model like Gelu-1l predicts the next token by doing ~circuit-style analysis on SAE features.
 The plan is to figure out which SAE features are causally important, how ablating resid_mid features influences mlp_out features, etc., and overall tell a compelling story of how the model can predict the next token in a specific setting.

 I'm hoping to figure out: